Danny Baker: Talk Radio/Virgin Radio (19972000)

-BBC London 94.9 (Sep 2001–May 2005 and Oct 2005–Nov 2012)
+BBC London 94.9 (September 2001 – May 2005 and October 2005 – November 2012)

 In September 2001, Baker joined BBC London 94.9 presenting a Saturday morning show from 8 to 11 am.
-Just 6 months later, in March 2002, and with a new co-presenting team which included Amy Lamé, Mark O'Donnell and David Kuo, he took over the breakfast show from 6 to 9 am, with a new theme tune in the form of the Anthony Newley song The Candy Man.
+Just six months later, in March 2002, and with a new co-presenting team which included Amy Lamé, Mark O'Donnell and David Kuo, he took over the breakfast show from 6 to 9 am, with a new theme tune in the form of the Anthony Newley song The Candy Man.

 Although not drawing a large listenership, Baker won "Sony Radio DJ of the year" for the show.
 However, the day after winning the award, he announced his intention to leave the show at the end of the month.
 The last show was on Friday 27 May 2005.
-On Monday 17 October 2005, after a sabbatical at home, Baker rejoined BBC London 94.9 where he took over the weekday 3 to 5 pm show from Jono Coleman, who had moved to co-present the breakfast show with former actress JoAnne Good.
+On Monday 17 October 2005, after a sabbatical at home, Baker rejoined BBC London 94.9, where he took over the weekday 3 to 5 pm show from Jono Coleman, who had moved to co-present the breakfast show with former actress JoAnne Good.

 His BBC London 94.9 shows tended to feature off-the-wall phone-ins, toast and discussions with his on-air team, Amy Lamé and Baylen Leonard, often regarding music and entertainment nostalgia of the 1960s and 1970s.
-His interviews focused on off-beat trivia rather than the guests' latest or most famous work, and shows would be interspersed with relatively obscure rock tracks from bands such as Yes, Todd Rundgren, Steely Dan, Frank Zappa and Captain Beefheart.
+His interviews focused on offbeat trivia rather than the guests' latest or most famous work, and shows would be interspersed with relatively obscure rock tracks from bands such as Yes, Todd Rundgren, Steely Dan, Frank Zappa and Captain Beefheart.

 The programme was axed in November 2012 as part of a programme of cuts at the station.
 Although due to continue its run until the end of the year, Baker announced on air on the day of the announcement that that day's show would be his last, branding his BBC London employers as "pinheaded weasels" for the way in which they cancelled the programme.